hdeeco/default-skin/README.md

 skin-Pli-Army-Mood-Blue-mod
 ===========================

-Modification based on OpenSource skin from Army (skin maker from Blackhole team)
+Modification is based on open-source skin from Army.
+It is adapted to work on OpenPLi, OpenViX, OpenATV images.